manreett/Art_Gallery_Webiste-/README.md

 **Use Cases:** Created detailed use cases to understand how users would interact with the website.
 These use cases helped in designing user-friendly features and workflows.

-**Stakeholder Involvement:** During the development of the Amour Art Gallery website, we actively involved our classmates as stakeholders.
+**Stakeholder Involvement:** During the development of the Amour Art Gallery website, classmates as stakeholders were actively involved.
 These classmates played a crucial role in providing feedback and suggestions to enhance the project.
 Their perspectives as potential users of the platform helped shape the website's features and user experience.

-**Design Propositions:**  Based on the gathered requirements and feedback,  the website's layout, user interface, and overall user experience were designed.
+**Design Propositions:**  The website's layout, user interface, and overall user experience were designed based on the gathered requirements and feedback.
 We focused on creating a visually appealing and intuitive platform.

 **Major Features:**
 - **Login Page and Sign Up Page:** Create an account or log in to access the gallery.